Kenya's water and sanitation crisis

 Kenya is home to Water.org’s first WaterCredit program in Africa.
-During this initial program, Water.org proved the viability of this market-based approach and achieved more than double our projected impact, reaching more than 550,000 Kenyans with access to water and sanitation.
-We’ve built upon this successful foundation by engaging additional financial institution partners to develop and integrate water and sanitation lending into their portfolios.
-See how small, affordable loans are changing the lives of families in Kenya.
+Since 2005, Water.org has been implementing this solution, providing support to financial institutions to lend for water and sanitation solutions at the household level.
+During the initial program, we proved the viability of this market-based approach and achieved more than double our projected impact, reaching more than 550,000 Kenyans with access to water or sanitation.
+We’ve built upon this successful foundation by engaging additional financial institution partners to develop and integrate water and sanitation lending into their portfolios over the last decade.

 Access to safe water and sanitation at home changes everything for families in Kenya, giving them time to learn, earn, and care for their farms and families.

 The water and sanitation crisis in Kenya remains critical, and we're developing new ways to scale our work to reach even more people.